Tag: Delphi history

 The Temple of Apollo, a closeup showing the ruins and the altar of the third temple of Apollo ( the altar made and dedicated by the people of Chios)

-The Apollo Sanctuary map, copyright international dictionary of historic places book
+The Apollo Sanctuary map, copyright international dictionary of Historic Places book

 The first Temple of Apollo was the centerpiece of the sanctuary as the abode of the god and the seat of the oracle.
 By the 6th century BC, its fame had spread throughout the entire world.
 The first Temple of Apollo was founded by the god himself, according to the Homeric Hymn to Apollo.
 However, the fire of 548 B.C. destroyed it.